War crimes in the Gaza war: Legal proceedings

 Two United States attorneys submitted an Article 15 communication to the International Criminal Court alleging that Iran’s Supreme Leader Ali Khamenei and Islamic Revolutionary Guard Corps commander Esmail Qaani committed war crimes, crimes against humanity and genocide for materially supporting Hamas’s 7 October 2023 attacks on Israel.
 The filing requests arrest warrants and an ICC investigation, asserting that Tehran supplied weapons, training and strategic direction that enabled the assault.
 Iran is not a party to the Rome Statute, and the Court had not announced any decision on the complaint at the time of the report.

-Aftermath

-Gaza

-According to Pehr Lodhammar, a senior official at the United Nations Mine Action Service (UNMAS), under certain conditions it can take up to 14 years to remove debris, including debris from destroyed buildings.
-The war left an estimated 37 million tons of debris in a widely urbanized, densely populated area.